-Automatic Transaxle Ignition Interlock System
+Automatic Transaxle Ignition Interlock System - If Equipped

-This system prevents the key from being removed unless the shift lever is in PARK and the shift knob push-button is out.
-It also prevents shifting out of PARK unless the key is in the ACC, or ON positions, and the brake pedal is depressed.
+This system prevents the key from being removed unless the shift lever is in PARK and the shift knob pushbutton is out.
+It also prevents shifting out of PARK unless the key is in the ON position and the brake pedal is depressed.